JFrog CLI Control Manager

 Key Features

-• One-command installs & switching
+• One-command installs and switching

 • Automatic project pinning via a .jfrog-version file